vestrel00/contacts-android/docs/dev-notes.md

 Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account and are synced).

-> Note that I did the following investigation with a much larger data set.
+> ℹ️ I did the following investigation with a much larger data set.
 I simplified it here for brevity.

 Let's take a look at the following Contacts and RawContacts table rows,